AlexHub2020/Udacity_StackOverFlow_Project/README.md

 **Link:** https://insights.stackoverflow.com/survey

 **Project Files within this repository:**
-- ipynb-file - "Udacity_Project_StackOverFlowAnalysis": Jupyter Notebook file containing the analysis and the commented code used for the analysis as well as the results and observations including plots and diagrams.
+- ipynb-file - "Udacity_Project_StackOverFlowAnalysis_V2": Jupyter Notebook file containing the analysis and the commented code used for the analysis as well as the results and observations including plots and diagrams.
-- html-file - "Udacity_Project_StackOverFlowAnalysis": Respective HTML-file of the Jupyter Notebook with all results and plots of the analysis.
+- html-file - "Udacity_Project_StackOverFlowAnalysis_V2": Respective HTML-file of the Jupyter Notebook with all results and plots of the analysis.
 - md-file - "Udacity_Project_StackOverFlowAnalysis_BlogPost": A blog post about the analysis of the data as a md-file.
 - text file - "UsedLinks_References_Sources": URL-Links and References used to look up and help with regard to programming issues.
 Also used API-Documentation is referenced.